carson-hunter5/Flask-Examples/00-GettingStarted/README.md

 Anaconda allows you to maintain a collection of siloed Python Environments, each with their own install of specific python version and added libraries.
 This is useful if you're working on multiple projects that each might need different versions of Python or some particular library.

-Some commands related to enviroments:
+Some commands related to environments:

 - `conda create -n webdev python=3.9`
   - create a new environment named `webdev` based on Python version 3.9
 - `conda env list`